MFMokbel/Crawlector/README.md

 **Note 2**: Empty lines and lines that start with “;” or “//” are ignored.

+# The Spider Functionality

+The spider functionality is what gives Crawlector the capability to find additional links on the targeted page.
+The Spider supports the following featuers:

+- You may specify a list of wildcarded patterns (pipe delimited) to prevent spidering matching urls via the exclude_url config. option
+- You may specify a list of wildcarded patterns (pipe delimited) to spider only urls that match the pattern via the include_url config. option
+- You may exclude HTTPS urls via the config. option exclude_https
+- You may account for outbound/external links as well, for the main page only, via the config. option add_ext_links.
+This feature honours the exclude_url and include_url config. option.
+- You may account for outbound/external links of the main page only, excluding all other urls, via the config. option ext_links_only.
+This feature honours the exclude_url and include_url config. option.

 # Design Considerations

 - A URL page is retrieved by sending a GET request to the server, reading the server response body, and passing it to Yara engine for detection.